DL-NgocSon/DL-NgocSon/README.md

 ### WELCOME TO MY PAGE 👋👋👋

 🔭 My name is Son....
-🌱 I’m currently learning at UTC Hanoi                                                                                                                                    🤔 I’m looking for help with...
-😄 I want to a Deep Learning Engineer
+🌱 I’m currently learning at UTC Hanoi                                                                                                                                    😄 I want to a Deep Learning Engineer

 ## 🌐 Socials: